highblue/nginxconf/learningpath/README.md

 # For the basic learner

-## 1. dynamic modules brief intro 动态模块概述
+## 1. dynamic modules brief intro 动态模块

-refer to the official link: https://docs.nginx.com/nginx/admin-guide/dynamic-modules/dynamic-modules/
+- refer to the official link: https://docs.nginx.com/nginx/admin-guide/dynamic-modules/dynamic-modules/

+- dynamic modules community worldwide: https://github.com/nginx-modules/

 new learning materials will be added